Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

   For information on how to do this during an install or upgrade to CSM 1.7, see [Enabling Rack Resiliency During Install or Upgrade](Enabling_RR_During_Install_or_Upgrade.md).
 * Rack Resiliency cannot be disabled after it has been enabled.
 * Rack Resiliency can be enabled and configured any time on a system running on CSM 1.7+.
+  However, it is recommended to perform the critical service restart step during a planned maintenance window.

 1. [Enable and customize](#1-enable-and-customize)
 1. [Run Ansible plays](#2-run-ansible-plays)